nmmacdo/econ771-ee1-no-data/README.txt

 Hello!
 The following explains what order to run the files in https://github.com/nmmacdo/econ771-assignment-1-small.git to replicate my work for assignment 1.
-This is a smaller version of my original assignment-1 repo and does not contain the raw HCRIS, POS, or ACS Medicaid data, only the processed forms.
+This is a smaller version of my original assignment-1 repo and does not contain any data.

 Step 1: Perform the analysis.